jamesu/rucksack/README.markdown

 If you are planning on deploying RuckSack in a production environment, *make sure you change the secret session key*.
 Otherwise unauthorized users will be able to make a fake session (e.g. logged in as the administrator) and compromise your installation.

-The relevant line is located in "config/environment.rb":
+The relevant line is located in "config/app_config.yml":

-    config.action_controller.session = {
-      :session_key => '_rucksack_session',
+    session_key: "_rucksack_session"
-      :secret      => 'CHANGE THIS TO SOMETHING LONG AND RANDOM' }
+    secret: "CHANGE THIS TO SOMETHING LONG AND RANDOM"

 Have fun!